This tier list focuses on individual units. If you want something more advanced, you can check out our Auto Chess Strategies Tier List!

 The main source of AoE damage for Warrior strategies.
 Falls off in the late game, but still great if you manage to get the max Orc synergy.

-The third best unit in the game (according to the original ranking) costs 2 gold!
+The third best unit in the game (according to the original poll) costs 2 gold!
 Timber is an amazing tank but unlike most other tanks deals very high damage thanks to his low CD AoE nuke as well.
 Great in Mech/Goblin strats, but good enough to buy even without these synergies.